Book an Express Appointment

 - The first and last days of the month are often busy with customers conducting last minute business.

-- RMV staff often go on lunch break starting around noon, leaving a reduced crew.
+- DMV staff often go on lunch break starting around noon, leaving a reduced crew.
 Try to avoid the lunch hour.

 - Be sure to arrive with plenty of time before closing to complete your transaction.
 This is especially important if you need to be complete a written test or road test.

-To apply for a Massachusetts driver license or permit, you will need to bring the following documents in their original form with you to an RMV office:
+To apply for a Delaware driver license or permit, you will need to bring the following documents in their original form with you to a DMV office:

-- proof of your birth date and identity, such as an original birth certificate
+- Proof of your age and identity, such as a valid birth certificate or passport.

-- proof of Massachusetts residency in the form of official mail showing your address such as utility bills, voter ID card, bank statement, tax return, insurance policy, mortgage or rental agreement.
+- Proof of residency in Delaware in the form of official mail showing your address such as utility bills, voter ID card, bank statement, tax return, insurance policy, mortgage or rental agreement.

-- To change your name on your license you should first file a name change with the Social Security Administration. https://faq.ssa.gov/link/portal/34011/34019/Article/1995/How-do-I-change-the-name-on-160-a-Social-Security-card- Then you will need to make a need to make a trip to an RMV office and present any legal documents proving name change along with $25 for a new license.
+- To change your name on your license http://www.dmv.de.gov/services/driver_services/other/dr_oth_change.shtml you should first file a name change with the Social Security Administration. https://faq.ssa.gov/link/portal/34011/34019/Article/1995/How-do-I-change-the-name-on-160-a-Social-Security-card- Then you will need to make a need to make a trip to a DMV office and present any legal documents proving name change.
+The cost for a new driver license is only $1.15

-- To request a driver record, you can also go online https://secure.rmv.state.ma.us/DrvRecords/intro.aspx and complete the required form.
+- To request a driver record, https://citizen.dmv.de.gov/services/faq/faq_driving_record.shtml you can also go online https://citizen.dmv.de.gov/mydmv.ejs?command=MyDMVUserRegistration to sign up for online services.

-- Massachusetts residents over the age of 18 may register to become an organ donor http://www.massrmv.com/rmv/license/organ_donorFAQs.htm by going online. https://secure.rmv.state.ma.us/OrganDonor/intro.aspx
+- Delaware residents may register to become an organ donor by going online. https://citizen.dmv.de.gov/public.ejs?command=PublicOdHome to Donate Life Delaware.

-Save time at the Massachusetts Registry of Motor Vehicles by scheduling an appointment to take a driving test. https://secure.rmv.state.ma.us/PrestageAS/PST_IntroAndTermsAndConditions.aspx?Transaction=BookRoadTest Many functions can also completed online.
-You may be able to skip an entire trip to the RMV office by following the links to complete certain transactions.
+Save time at the Division of Motor Vehicles Delaware by scheduling an appointment to take a driving test.
+Many other functions can also completed online. https://citizen.dmv.de.gov/services/online_svcs.shtml You may be able to skip an entire trip to the DMV office by following the links to complete certain transactions.